-- A Getting Started brochure, where you will find a brief description of the items in your box, some specifications of your notebook, and how to setup your notebook;
+- A Getting Started brochure, where you will find a brief description of the items in your box and how to setup your notebook;

+- A Specification sheet;

 - A Troubleshooting Guide, where you will find all the basic information you need to start using your notebook, as well as troubleshooting and VAIO-Link information;

+- □ An Application CD Guide, which explains the purpose and use of the final system recovery CD.
+Use this when (re)installing bundled software.

 - Your Sony Guarantee conditions;

 - A Safety Regulations leaflet;

-- □ A Modem Regulations leaflet.
+- A Modem Regulations leaflet.